 PPL is here to make this federally mandated law simple and stress-free with an easy to use and convenient Time4Care mobile app.
 This mobile app is tailor-made for the consumer-directed community.
 Since Time4Care analyzes both EVV rules and program rules, people know immediately if there is an issue with their time entry, giving them more time to fix any issues before pay day.

 Note: If you have clocked in using the EVV app, you must clock out using the EVV app.

 In order to utilize IVR, the EOR must register the person’s landline with the Fiscal Agent.
 The Attendant will be required to clock in and out from the landline that was registered with the Fiscal Agent.

 Please contact PPL to discuss eligibility and request use of IVR using the contact information noted in the Contacting PPL section below.

 The EOR may choose to have someone help with their duties in the Virginia Consumer‐Directed Services Program.
 The EOR role will not change if a Signatory Authority is used.
 A family member or friend can be in this role.
 PPL cannot release information to anyone, unless they are listed on this form, due to Health Insurance Portability and Accountability Act (HIPAA) requirements.
 Only submit this form if you are choosing someone to help you with Employer duties.
 This person may sign timesheets only, they cannot sign tax or hiring packets.

 Difficulty of Care

 Live-In Attendant Tax Exemptions: In certain circumstances, exemptions can be made for services furnished by other family members living under the same roof as the person enrolled in the waiver receiving services.
-However, there must be objective written documentation completed by the Service Facilitator as to why there are no other providers available to render the personal services.
+However, there must be objective written documentation completed by the A Medicaid-enrolled provider who supports eligible people, and sometimes their families, in properly using consumer-directed services.
+More as to why there are no other providers available to render the personal services.